 We add to this literature in several ways.
-We highlight the differential effect of LOLR vs. BOLR policies: While providing liquidity to European banks, the LTRO transactions did not mitigate sovereign risk but further entrenched sovereign debt to banks' balance sheet.
+We highlight the differential effect of LOLR vs. BOLR policies in the context of the European sovereign debt crisis: While providing liquidity to European banks, the LTRO transactions did not mitigate sovereign risk but further entrenched sovereign debt to peripheral banks' balance sheet.
 In contrast, the possibility to buy sovereign debt outright in the OMT substantially reduced sovereign risk.
 We further show how these interventions affect bank risk through sovereign-bank linkages.
-Importantly, we show the effect of LOLR policies on the behavior of short-term wholesale investors (U.S. MMFs) that are not protected by deposit insurance, and thus the effect on market discipline.
+Importantly, we show the effect of LOLR and BOLR policies on the behavior of short-term wholesale investors (U.S. MMFs) that are not protected by deposit insurance, and thus sensitive to banks exposure to sovereign risk.